Azure-Agst/switchcord/.github/ISSUE_TEMPLATE/suggestion.md

 # Suggestion to Add Game:

 Thanks for wanting to help improve SwitchRPC!
 If you fill out the form below with all the info, I'll add it to the master json as soon as I can.
-You can replace the bracketed info, as that's just template to show you how to fill out the page.
+You can replace the placeholder info, as that's just template to show you how to fill out the page.

+**I ask you bear with me, as I have to do all of these manually.
+It may take a while before I can add your game.
+If it takes too long, feel free to ping me on [Twitter](https://twitter.com/Azure_Agst) or PM me on [Reddit](https://www.reddit.com/user/Azure_Agst/).
+Or make a PR.
+Thanks in advance!**

 ### Name of Game: